OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: OPT-Engine: Taxonomy and Pipeline Framework

 The final phase of the pipeline is ``problem instance validation''.
 This is carried out by a validation module ($\mathcal{V}$) that combines an LLM as a Judge~\cite{zheng2023judging} with a rule-based verifier.
 By simultaneously checking for numerical correctness and structural preservation, this module guarantees the consistency of the constraints and objectives across the original canonical problem $s_c$ and the generated rephrased statements $s_r$.

 If an augmented problem fails validation, the system repeats \(R\) until a valid problem instance is obtained.
 This recursive loop ensures that the final output, comprising the problem type, complexity metrics, rephrased narrative, and verifiable solution, maintains an analytically optimal value consistent with the ground truth derived from the numeric generator $G$.
 The full implementation details, including detailed class definitions with corresponding templates and required prompt templates during the pipeline, are provided in Appendix~\ref{app:benchmark_details}.
-With the pipeline established, we can now analyze model behavior across complexity scales, reasoning paradigms and diversified descriptions in the next sections.